Tour added to wishlist!

 Peru Food and Drink Guide

-From zesty seafood Ceviche and spicy Rocoto Relleno to sweet and juicy prickly pears and sharp and tangy Pisco Sours, Peruvian food packs a punch full of taste and flavour.
-Here's our guide to the most popular food and drink to try in Peru.
+From zesty seafood ceviche to sharp and tangy Pisco Sours, Peru's cuisine packs a punch full of taste and flavour.
+Read our guide to the most popular food and drink to try in Peru.

 Lomo Saltado